CharlesSieg/website-charlessieg-source/content/_index.md

 I graduated with a Bachelor of Science degree in Computer Science from [DePaul University](https://www.depaul.edu).
 I was given permission to attend a number of graduate courses as electives and particularly enjoyed studies in [cryptology with Dr. Schaefer](https://www.cdm.depaul.edu/academics/pages/classinfo.aspx?Term=20162&ClassNbr=22966&fid=299338) and [distributed computing](https://www.cdm.depaul.edu/academics/pages/courseinfo.aspx?CrseId=006406).

-When I finish a few projects and free up some time I plan to enroll at [Texas A&M University](https://www.tamu.edu) to pursue a [graduate degree in Computer Science](https://engineering.tamu.edu/cse/academics/degrees/cs/mcs) focused on distributed computing in support of accelerated machine learning.
+When I finish a few projects and free up some time (yeah, right) I plan to enroll at [Texas A&M University](https://www.tamu.edu) to pursue a [graduate degree in Computer Science](https://engineering.tamu.edu/cse/academics/degrees/cs/mcs) focused on distributed computing and machine learning.

 ---